The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 User-Agent Header

 The next step would be to check our request headers.
 The most known one is User-Agent (UA for short), but there are many more.
-UA follows a format we'll see later, and many software tools have their own, for example, GoogleBot.
-Here is what the target website will receive if we directly use Python Requests or cURL.
+UA follows a format we'll see later, and many software tools, for example, GoogleBot, have their own.

 import requests